mchach24/Super-Tic-Tac-Toe/GOALS.md

 4. Find a different SVG library or create own

     It wouldn't be too far off to create a basic SVG library for just my needs... would certainly be an interesting challenge.
 But there are already other libraries out there, better than SnapSVG, that should suit my needs.

+5. And of course use NPM for libraries, etc.